- Document Access

 - Event station support

 - Community projects

-BOSS Meetings - 1st and 3rd Tuesday of every month at 3 p.m. held in the Bldg.
+BOSS Meetings - Last Friday of every month at 3 p.m. held in the Bldg.
 3709 Walker Street (behind the Garcia DFAC) and is open to BOSS representatives and single soldiers.

 The Better Opportunities for Single Service Members (BOSS) program represents the voice of the single Service member.
 If you're a single Service member, BOSS members advocate for you by advancing quality of life issues on the installation, and in the barracks, to senior leaders on post and throughout the Army.
 "Let Your Voice Be Heard"